timrogers/inpost/README.md

 With this driver, you can:

 * Find InPost locations near to a given UK postcode
+* Fetch a location by its ID (returned when you search by postcode)
 * Discover how many lockers, if any, are available at any given location

 ## Installation